Nikhil-a29/ArduinoDAC/README.md

 # ArduinoDAC User & Documentation Guide
-**Complete** documentation for constructing and operating a four-channel, low-cost, precision 20-bit DAC (EVAL-AD5790) controlled using Arduino MEGA 2560.
+**Complete** guide for constructing and operating a four-channel, low-cost, precision 20-bit DAC (EVAL-AD5790) using an Arduino MEGA 2560.

-Created by Nikhil Ajjarapu
+Created by Nikhil Ajjarapu.

 Acknowledgments: Thanks to the Houck Group at Princeton University for their direction, the creators of OpenDacs.com for the initial list of hardware, and the Simon Group at University of Chicago for the initial Arduino code.